Lucsantosg/CloudLogAnalysis/how-to/manage-logs/config_log_collection_cli_cloud.md

 # Configuring the {{site.data.keyword.loganalysisshort}} CLI
 {: #config_log_collection_cli}

 The {{site.data.keyword.loganalysisshort}} service includes a command line interface (CLI) that you can use to manage logs in the cloud.
-You can use the {{site.data.keyword.Bluemix_notm}} plugin to view the status of the log, to download logs, and to configure the log retention policy.
+You can use the {{site.data.keyword.cloud_notm}} plugin to view the status of the log, to download logs, and to configure the log retention policy.
 The CLI offers different types of help: general help to learn about the CLI and supported commands, command help to learn how to use a command, or subcommand help to learn how to use a subcommands for a command.
 {:shortdesc}

 {{site.data.keyword.loganalysisfull_notm}} is deprecated.
-As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances, and all Lite plan instances are deleted.
+As of 30 April 2019, you cannot provision new {{site.data.keyword.loganalysisshort_notm}} instances.
 Existing premium plan instances are supported until 30 September 2019.
-To continue managing system and application logs in {{site.data.keyword.Bluemix_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
+To continue managing system and application logs in {{site.data.keyword.cloud_notm}}, [set up {{site.data.keyword.la_full_notm}}](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-getting-started#getting-started).
 {: deprecated}

-## Installing the {{site.data.keyword.loganalysisshort}} plugin from the {{site.data.keyword.Bluemix_notm}} repo
+## Installing the {{site.data.keyword.loganalysisshort}} plugin from the {{site.data.keyword.cloud_notm}} repo
 {: #install_cli_repo}

 To install the {{site.data.keyword.loganalysisshort}} CLI, complete the following steps:

-1. Install the {{site.data.keyword.Bluemix_notm}} CLI.
+1. Install the {{site.data.keyword.cloud_notm}} CLI.

-   For more information, see [Installing the {{site.data.keyword.Bluemix_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#overview).
+   For more information, see [Installing the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-ibmcloud-cli#overview).

 2. Find out the name of the plugin in the repo.
 Run the following command: